OOI-RCA-APL/ceres/docs/development.md

 echo 'CERES_DEVELOPMENT_SOURCE=/path/to/ceres' >> .env
 ```

+With `run --watch`, the watcher also covers the checkout, restarting on its Python edits
+and rebuilding the extension first when its Rust crates change.

 `--no-development-source` turns a standing source off for one command, and the
 `CERES_NO_DEVELOPMENT_SOURCE` environment variable turns it off for a whole session,
 either flag beating both variables.